ampproject/amp.dev/content/docs/integration/pwa-amp/amp-to-pwa.md

 ## Make all links on an AMP Page navigate to the PWA

 Chances are that most links on your AMP pages lead to more content pages.
-There are two strategies to make sure that subsequent link clicks result in an "upgrade" to the Progressive Web App, [depending on the way you use AMP](/docs/fundamentals/discovery.html):
+There are two strategies to make sure that subsequent link clicks result in an "upgrade" to the Progressive Web App, [depending on the way you use AMP]({{g.doc('/content/docs/fundamentals/discovery.md', locale=doc.locale).url.path}}):

 ### 1. If you pair your canonical pages with AMP pages